I’ve been meditating on the verses below these past few weeks.

 Matthew 12:47-50 – Then one said to Him, “Look, Your mother and Your brothers are standing outside, seeking to speak with You.”
 But He answered and said to the one who told Him, “Who is My mother and who are My brothers?”
 And He stretched out His hand toward His disciples and said, “Here are My mother and My brothers!
 For whoever does the will of My Father in heaven is My brother and sister and mother.”

 I used to think Christian community/the church was the by-product of people joining together to serve a shared vision.
 For example, in a cricket club people join to play, watch and/or score games of cricket.
 Friendships are formed as these people pursue an enjoyment of cricket together.
 Until a few weeks ago I used to think the church was like this.
 We joined together to serve the vision of building God’s kingdom and loving Jesus together.
 Out of shared vision we built friendships.
-However, as I’ve been meditating on the verses above and received input from a friend and listened to a renowned Bible teacher (Jeff Vanderstelt) on the subject I’ve begun to realise that Christian community as Jesus defined it and called us to is much more profound than a cricket club.
+However, as I’ve been meditating on the verses above and received input from a friend and listened to a well known Bible teacher (Jeff Vanderstelt) on the subject I’ve begun to realise that Christian community as Jesus defined it and called us to is much more profound than a cricket club.

 That may sound like common sense but for me it’s a newly forming revelation.
 If the church is like a cricket club then we can simply leave one church and join a new one when a church’s vision or leadership changes or we find there’s no one we have much in common with anymore.
 Yet in Matthew 12, Jesus explains that His disciples were a family closer than His biological family.
 He said His followers were actually His real brothers, sisters and mother.
 That should lead one to question whether church hopping is actually biblical.
 That should lead one to question whether we can just pick and choose a church based on our own needs and desires.
 As I’ve meditated on Matthew 12 I’ve felt the Lord challenging me with the idea that He has a particular body of believers for each of us to belong to and though it may seem we don’t receive what we need in that body He has a good reason for us being there.